HarshShah-dev/ERIC/README.md

 ## Features

-- **Thermostat Control**: Adjust the temperature with a simple up/down interface.
 - **Comfort Score**: Visual gauge indicating the overall comfort of the home environment.
 - **Environmental Overview**: Overview of environmental metrics like motion, temperature, and comfort score displayed using charts.
+- **Thermostat Control**: Adjust the temperature with a simple up/down interface.
 - **Sidebar Navigation**: Simple and intuitive sidebar for easy navigation across different sections.
-- **Live Data**: The application integrates various data points, presented in an easy-to-understand format through charts.
+- **Detailed Data**: This is real-time sensor data presented in an easy-to-understand format through charts.

 ## Getting Started